mehulagg/gitlab/doc/ci/environments/deployment_safety.md

 ## Seperate project for deployments

 All maintainers of a project have access to production secrets.
 In case there is a need to limit the number of users that are deploying to a production environment, another way to achieve this is to create a seperate project where you can configure a new permission model where you can isolate the CD permissions from the original project and prevent maintainers from that project to access production secret and CD configuration.
 You can connect the CD project to your development projects by using [multi-project pipelines](../multi_project_pipelines.md).

+## Protect `gitlab-ci.yml` from changing by developers

+A `.gitlab-ci.yml` may contain rules to deploy application to production server and (ususally) runs automaticaly after pushing a merge request.
+In case you want to prevent developers from changing the `gitlab-ci.yml`, you can define the `.gitlab-ci.yml` in a different repository.
+The configuration can reference a file in another project with a completely different set of permissions (similar to [what was discussed under seperating project for deployments](#seperate-project-for-deployments)).
+The file will be publicly accessible, but can only be edited by users with appropriate permissions in the other project.

+For more information, see [Custom CI configuration path](../pipelines/settings.html#custom-ci-configuration-path).

 ## Troubleshooting

 ### Pipelines jobs fail with `The deployment job is older than the previously succeeded deployment job...`